 This tells you the percentage of patients who were given antipsychotic medications.
 Antipsychotic drugs are prescribed to residents for a variety of medical conditions, including cognitive disorders.
 Unfortunately, in some situations, increased usage of these drugs may mean a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients given antianxiety drugs.
-Antianxiety drugs are given to patients suffering from anxiety or depression.
+This is the percent of residents given antianxiety drugs.
+Antianxiety medications are prescribed to patients experiencing depression and anxiety.

 Managing Depression Among Residents

 In Downtown Brooklyn Nursing & Rehabilitation Center, 13.2% of Patients

 This indicates the percentage of residents exhibiting depressive symptoms.

 In Downtown Brooklyn Nursing & Rehabilitation Center, 91.26% of Patients